sloppyjuicy/cogniassist-docs/docs/Cogniassist.md

 ---
 # Introduction

 Cogniassist is an omnichannel digital assistant platform which has the ability to anticipate a customer's needs and preferences.
 It connects the customers in a more robust fashion by providing the best customer service possible.
+It is an integrated development tool that developers and multi-disciplinary teams can use to build bots.

+## Key Features

 ## Getting Started